michalk-k/pgdump_splitter/README.md

 `-aclfiles`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Applicable or mode=custom only.
 Makes GRANTs be output to separate files suffixed with `.acl.sql`, ie `table_name.acl.sql`.
 Otherwise, acls are appended to related object files.

+`-restrict=hash`

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;By default the `pgdump_splitter` skips all lines that start with \restrict and \unrestrict.
+The `restrict` parameter, allows to pass the restrict hash, resulting in skipping only specified lines.
+The restric has been introduced in pg17.6.
+See [link](https://www.postgresql.org/docs/current/app-pgdump.html) and [link](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-META-COMMAND-RESTRICT) for more info.

 `-version`